saitejagoudnakka/my2-Nakka/README.md

 click here for my personal details and image <MyStats.md>
 ***

-#Tables
-#Recommending 4 types of sports
+# Recommending 4 types of sports
 |Name|Reason of reccomendationn|Time spent|
 |-------|---------:|--------|